- Doctors & Departments

 Not giving up when all else failed

-Children's Hospital Colorado was not going to give up on helping Madison.
-The Pain Clinic referred the Kitchens to the Orthopedics Department where they met with Gerald Glancy, MD.
-Dr. Glancy believed that the frequency and severity of Madison’s pain seemed more localized than what is normally associated with CRPS.
-He had seen patients before who, like Madison, were female adolescents with radiating, localized pain near a sensory nerve in the lower leg.
+Children's Colorado was not going to give up on helping Madison.
+The Pain Clinic referred the Kitchens to the Orthopedics Institute where they met a team who believed that the frequency and severity of Madison’s pain seemed more localized than what is normally associated with CRPS.
+They had seen patients before who, like Madison, were female adolescents with radiating, localized pain near a sensory nerve in the lower leg.

-Dr. Glancy was able to give Madison a more refined diagnosis after a series of pin-pointing nerve blocks indicated that a the superficial peroneal nerve (a sensory nerve) in Madison’s lower leg was entrapped, causing pain to radiate down to her ankle.
-He believed surgically releasing the nerve would stop her pain.
-Being semi-retired and no longer performing surgery, he recruited his colleague, a Children's Sports Medicine surgeon, to perform the surgery.
+Our team was able to give Madison a more refined diagnosis after a series of pin-pointing nerve blocks indicated that a the superficial peroneal nerve (a sensory nerve) in Madison’s lower leg was entrapped, causing pain to radiate down to her ankle.
+We believed surgically releasing the nerve would stop her pain.

 One-hour surgery ends two years of pain